Canadian National 6077

-Canadian National 6077 is a preserved U-1-f class "Mountain" type steam locomotive built in 1944 for Canadian National Railways by Montreal Locomotive Works.
+Canadian National 6077 is a preserved U-1-f class "Mountain" type steam locomotive built in 1944 by the Montreal Locomotive Works (MLW) for Canadian National Railway (CN).
 It is one of three surviving locomotives in its class, along with 6060 and 6069.
-Retired in 1960, it is on static display at the Northern Ontario Railroad Museum and Heritage Centre in Capreol, Greater Sudbury, Ontario.
+Retired in 1960, it is on static display at the Northern Ontario Railroad Museum and Heritage Centre (NORMHC) in Capreol, Greater Sudbury, Ontario.